paurea/dumprsync/README.md

+# Dumprsync

-#simple dump made with rsync
+A simple dump made with rsync.

 The backup system consists of three scripts (under ./scripts) and some configuration files (under ./systemd).
 Even though it is implemented using systemd, it should be trivial to run